Pushkal-v/choco_house/README.md

-DOWNLOAD ALL THE 3 FILES IN THE FOLDER open vscode and open the folder so all the 3 files are in project click on the run button on the top right corner.
-Interact with the main menu that is displayed as output
+DOWNLOAD ALL THE 3 FILES IN THE FOLDER open vscode and open the folder so all the 3 files are in project click on the run button on the top right corner. or use the command "python chocolate_house.py" in the terminal Interact with the main menu that is displayed as output
 ![image](https://github.com/user-attachments/assets/76a66875-8e60-4419-b0b4-c1d47cc872f6)